rohini8307-dev/Sign-Language-Translator-with-Integrated-AI-chatbot/README.md

 ### *Real-Time Sign Gesture → Text → Sentence → AI Response System*

-**Custom Pipeline • End-to-End Engineered • No Paid APIs**

 ## ABSTRACT

-This project implements a real-time **Sign Gesture Translation System** that converts continuous sign gestures into **letters**, forms **meaningful sentences**, and forwards them to an integrated **AI chatbot** which replies in both **text and voice**.
+This project implements a real-time **Sign Gesture Translation System** that converts continuous sign gestures into **letters** and then forms them into a **sentence**, and forwards them to an integrated **AI chatbot** which replies in both **text and voice**.

-Everything is built from scratch — dataset collection, landmark extraction, MLP model, inference engine, sentence builder, and a complete FastAPI-based web interface.
+The project is completely built from scratch including the  dataset collection, landmark extraction, MLP model, inference engine, sentence builder, and a complete FastAPI-based web interface.
-No pre-trained gesture models or commercial APIs are used.

 ##PIPELINE:##